 How Long You Have to File a Claim

-According to Louisiana Civil Code (CC) §3492, those who have suffered injuries because of the negligence of another person, such as in a car accident, have up to one year to begin the process of filing a personal injury claim.
+There is a statute of limitations that provides a deadline for filing your lawsuit.
+According to Louisiana Civil Code (CC) §3492, those who have suffered injuries because of another person’s negligence have up to one year to begin the process of filing a personal injury claim.

 Our team recommends that you start the process as early as possible after the accident, so we can interview witnesses while the facts of the case remain clear to them.

-When you choose to hire us, we will keep your case moving forward, meeting all deadlines required, helping you receive the fairest possible award in the shortest amount of time.
+When you choose to hire us, we will keep your case moving forward, meeting all of the required deadlines and helping you receive the fairest possible award in the shortest amount of time.

 The Cost of Hiring a New Orleans Car Accident Lawyer

-If you choose to hire us, but we are unable to win a judgment in your favor when the case concludes, you will not owe us anything.
+If you choose to hire us, but we cannot win a judgment in your favor when the case concludes, you will not owe us anything.

-Contact Us to Seek Compensation for Your Injuries
+Contact Morris Bart to Seek Compensation for Your Injuries

-After suffering injuries in a car accident in which you were not at fault, you may find the insurance company for the other driver is contesting who is liable for the crash.
-The insurer may try to argue that you made a mistake while driving, meaning both you and the other driver are equally at fault, which would reduce your potential settlement.
+After suffering injuries in a car wreck in which you were not at fault, you may find the insurance company for the other driver is contesting who is liable for the crash.
+For example, the insurer may argue that you made a mistake while driving, meaning both you and the other driver are equally at fault.
+This would reduce your potential settlement.

-Part of our job is to present the facts in the case to counteract the argument that the insurance company is making.
-We will provide evidence that you did not do anything wrong, meaning you should be eligible to receive the fairest possible settlement.
+As your New Orleans car accident attorney, part of our job is to present the facts in the case to counteract the argument that the insurance company is making.
+We will provide evidence that you did nothing wrong, meaning you should be eligible to receive the fairest possible settlement.

 to find a Morris Bart office near you.